 To qualify for debt settlement, you need to be considered as being in hardship (e.g. your creditor won’t accept a cut-price offer for a credit card debt on which you’ve kept up with your repayments).

 Myth Five: If you have a large credit debt, you only have the options of debt settlement or bankruptcy

 There are many debt solutions available that can deal with problem credit card debt, and you should always explore all of your options before deciding what to do next.
 Possible credit card debt settlement solutions may include:

 - An Individual Voluntary Arrangement (IVA) – A form of debt settlement that allows you to repay your debts over a period of up to 6 years.
 This type of debt settlement will ensure interest and extra charges are frozen, while a debt agency acts as the negotiator between you and your creditors.

 - A Debt Management Plan (DMP) – A debt solution that arranges a repayment schedule for non-priority debts (such as overdrafts and credit cards).

-- An Administration Order – A debt settlement solution for those with: two or more debts; a total debt of less than £5,000 and a minimum of one County Court judgment.
+- An Administration Order – A debt settlement solution for those with two or more debts, the total debt of less than £5,000, and a minimum of one County Court judgment.